oligot/epm/README.md

 ### Installing dependencies

-Dependencies are installed locally via the `epm install` command.
+Dependencies are installed locally via the `epm sync` command.
 They are fetched and checked out in a local subdirectory called `./eiffel\_library`, for example: